jwp/git-select/README.md

 ### Defects

 - Limited argument parsing; no --help.
+- Noisy status from git commands.
 - Remapping signal `/./` is unusual; a git-cp syntax would be more familiar.
 - Cache should be controllable with arguments.
 - Per-commit shallow clones; no sharing with persistent cache.
+- No concurrency control with persistent cache.
+Workaround with parallel caches.
 - Shell was probably sufficient.

 ### Installation